Glendale Child Custody & Visitation ATTORNEY

 When it comes to the children in the family, divorce can be a traumatic experience for them.
 Children may feel lost or frightened when the entire family unit is no longer present in one home.
 They may have concerns about where they will live or how often they will see one or both parents.
 In high-tension divorce situations, children may also feel the need to choose sides or even protect one parent from the other.
 These intense emotions can force children to grow up too quickly and place undue responsibility upon themselves.

-It is vital that both parents try their best to keep tensions down at home in front of the children during a divorce.
+Both parents must try their best to keep tensions down at home in front of the children during a divorce.
 All issues should be dealt with away from where the children can see or hear.
 Both parents should try their best to promote a healthy relationship between the children and the other parent, regardless of any personal feelings one parent has against the other.
 Children should not feel as though they must choose sides.
 Parents must remain strong for their children.

 Modifying Custody and Visitation Orders in California